radareorg/radare2-book/rasm2/assemble.md

     $ echo 'push eax;nop;nop' | rasm2 -f -
     5090

-Rasm2 is used from radare core to write bytes using 'wa' command.
+Rasm2 is used by radare2 core to write bytes using `wa` command.

-It is possible to assemble for x86 (intel syntax), olly (olly syntax), powerpc, arm and java.
-For the intel syntax, rasm tries to use NASM or GAS.
-You can use the SYNTAX environment variable to choose your favorite syntax: intel or att.
+The assembler understands the following input languages and their flavors: x86 (Intel and AT&T variants), olly (OllyDBG syntax), powerpc (PowerPC), arm and java.
+For Intel syntax, rasm2 tries to mimic NASM or GAS.

-There are some examples in rasm's source directory to assemble a raw file using rasm from a file describing these opcodes.
+There are several examples in the rasm2 source code directory.
+Consult them to understand how you can assemble a raw binary file from a rasm2 description.

     $ cat selfstop.rasm
     ;